 However, even a basic shared hosting account that costs just a few dollars per month can easily run most websites.
 They can even serve traffic to thousands of visitors per day without any trouble.
 If you aren’t sure which one you need, the chances are excellent that shared hosting is going to be the best place to start.

+Choose the right hosting solution for you.
 Third-party hosting companies are the best option for just about everyone who needs a website.
 That being said, there are many different types of hosting available, and thousands of different hosting companies from which to choose.